cdd/mixtures/README.md

 The code in this project allows *Mixfiles* to be used to generate *MInChI* notation.
-A *Mixfile* is intended to be a descriptive format that errs on the side of capturing more information than is necessary (e.g. aesthetic sketches of the molecules, names and synonyms, database identifiers, etc.). *MInChI* on the other hand is derive from the *InChI* algorithm, which is a canonical line identifer for a molecule.
+A *Mixfile* is intended to be a descriptive format that errs on the side of capturing more information than is necessary (e.g. aesthetic sketches of the molecules, names and synonyms, database identifiers, etc.). *MInChI* on the other hand is derived from the *InChI* algorithm, which is a canonical line identifer for a molecule.
 Turning a sketch into an identifier destroys a lot of information, but for many applications this is a good thing (e.g. easy comparison for equality, indexing in databases).
 The *MInChI* notation is the mixture derivative, which is handy for many of the same kinds of reasons.

 ## Codebase